GrigoryTsuryev/2b/readme.md

 * To a manager assign a task to employee and find all tasks that were assigned to his employees, and find overloaded employees
 * To an employee create a report and find all his reports.

-For testing purposes data is loading on the start of application.
+For testing purposes data is loaded on the start of application.
 It has 3 managers, 9 employees, amount of tasks and reports.

 ## Using the Sample Code